The Tapping Evidence Base

 Common questions

-Does tapping (EFT) work for athletic performance?
+Does Tapping (EFT) work for athletic performance?

-How many studies are there on tapping for athletic performance?
+How many studies are there on Tapping for athletic performance?

-Is tapping for athletic performance backed by science or is it pseudoscience?
+Is Tapping for athletic performance backed by science or is it pseudoscience?

 Tapping for athletic performance is supported by peer-reviewed research published in indexed medical and psychology journals, including randomized controlled trials and meta-analyses.
 Critics fairly note that some trials use waitlist rather than active comparison groups and rely on self-report; the field has been steadily addressing both.
 The honest summary: a real and growing evidence base, not a settled one — every study, including critical findings, is listed openly on this page.